myrataltyyev/myrataltyyev-4997e/content/pages/index.md

     title: About
     content: >
       I'm in the last semester of my master studies in a small beautiful city called Aachen.
-Besides studying, I read books, watch movies and do sport.
+Besides studying, I read books, watch movies, solve CTFs (Capture the Flags) and do sport.
 Also I'm open to internship or part-time work to get an experience in my field.
 If you have a suggestion, constructive criticism, questions or anything to tell, you can reach out to me.
     actions:
       - label: Contact Me
         url: /contact